Gordon Setter vs Goldendoodle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Gordon Setter has a typical lifespan of 12-13 years, while Goldendoodle lives approximately 10-15 years.
 Health profiles differ significantly between these dogs.
-Gordon Setter is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Goldendoodle faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Gordon Setter is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Goldendoodle faces its own health challenges including hip and joint issues, Eye Conditions, Other Concerns.
 Gordon Setter has 2 documented predispositions compared to 3 for Goldendoodle, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health